 Adjusted net income for the year ended December 31, 2015, was \$11,461.
 Adjusted diluted earnings per share for 2015 was \$1.24.
 Adjusted net income and adjusted diluted earnings per share are non-GAAP measurements.
-Adjusted net income for 2015 excludes \$569 (\$387 net of tax) of business development.
+Adjusted net income for 2016 excludes \$569 (\$387 net of tax) of business development.
 See information included in "Non - GAAP Measures" below for a reconciliation of net income to Adjusted net income.

 EBITDA AND ADJUSTED EBITDA: EBITDA was \$28,910 for 2015 compared to \$32,325 for 2014.
 Adjusted EBITDA was \$31,223 and \$33,866 for 2015 and 2014, respectively.
 EBITDA and adjusted EBITDA are non-GAAP measurements.
 EBITDA consists of income before interest expense, provision for income taxes, and depreciation and amortization.
-Adjusted

-EBITDA also excludes stock compensation expense and certain other items.
+Adjusted EBITDA also excludes stock compensation expense and certain other items.
 Refer to information included in "Non - GAAP Measures" below for a reconciliation of net income to EBITDA and adjusted EBITDA.

 REVENUES: During 2015, we experienced growth in our Electronics and Medical markets.
 Our remaining markets were down.
-The 7% decrease in sales in 2015 is primarily due to foreign currency.
+The 7% decrease in sales in 2015 was primarily due to foreign currency.
 Our sales for 2015 were comprised of 66% to US customers and 34% to customers primarily in Europe, Canada and Asia.
 The overall decrease in revenue was due to 6% unfavorable currency impact, and a 1% volume decrease.

-ORDER BACKLOG: The decrease in backlog of 5% was due to the impact of foreign currency.
+ORDER BACKLOG: The decrease in backlog of 5% in 2015 was due to the impact of foreign currency.
 Volume was not a factor in the backlog decline.

 GROSS MARGIN: Gross margin as a percentage of revenues was 29.6% and 29.4% for 2015 and 2014, respectively.
-The increase in margin is primarily due to changes in sales mix (increased portion of sales of higher margin business).
+The increase in margin was primarily due to changes in sales mix (increased portion of sales of higher margin business offset partially by a decreased proportion of sales in lower margin business).

-SELLING EXPENSES: Selling expenses for 2015 decreased by 6% compared to the same period of 2014 due to reduced headcount in 2015.
+SELLING EXPENSES: Selling expenses for 2015 decreased by 6% compared to the same period of 2014 due to reduced headcount in 2016.
 Selling expenses as a percentage of revenues were 4% in 2015 and 2014.